Our Bylaws

 C. Approval of Extensions

 a.
-A request for service outside the Association’s Service Area must be approved by a two-thirds vote of the Board and approval by the DOH.
+A request for service outside the Association’s Service Area must be approved by a two-thirds vote of the Board and approved by the DOH.

 D. Appeals